VinayNandurdikar/CFD-CAE-Portfolio/projects/RAE2822_Transonic_OpenFOAM/README.md

 ## Overview

-This project demonstrates a **2D compressible CFD simulation of the RAE2822 aerofoil** under transonic flow conditions using **OpenFOAM**.
+This project presents a **2D compressible CFD simulation of the RAE2822 aerofoil** under transonic flow conditions using **OpenFOAM**.

-The objective was to develop practical experience with compressible external aerodynamics, OpenFOAM meshing, far-field boundary conditions, turbulence modelling, and post-processing of transonic flow features.
+The objective of the exercise was to gain practical experience with compressible external aerodynamics, OpenFOAM meshing, far-field boundary conditions, turbulence modelling, and post-processing of transonic flow features.

-The simulation captures acceleration of the flow over the aerofoil and the development of locally supersonic flow followed by compression across the upper surface.
+The simulation shows acceleration of the flow over the aerofoil, development of a locally supersonic region, and subsequent compression over the upper surface.

 > **Project origin:** This is a guided learning project completed as part of the **FlowThermoLab – CFD of High-Speed Aerodynamics** course.
-The tutorial framework and learning material are credited to FlowThermoLab.
-The case was executed, inspected and post-processed by me as part of developing practical OpenFOAM and high-speed CFD skills.
+Credit for the original tutorial framework and course material belongs to FlowThermoLab and the course instructors.
+The case was executed, inspected, and post-processed by me to develop practical OpenFOAM and high-speed CFD skills.

 ---

-## Case
+## Case Summary

 | Parameter                     |               Value |
 | ----------------------------- | ------------------: |